 The Highway to Hana is one of the most famous tourist roads on the Hawaiian Islands.
 Once it was build as a dirt road leading to the small town of Hana in the southeast corner of Maui in 1926.
 Before the village was only accessible by boat.
 In 1962 the road was paved, but still it was narrow and winding.
 Some years ago the road was rebuild again, completely repaved and widened.
 If you plan a visit to Hana Lava Tube, do not forget the two hours drive on the highway to Hana!

 Hana Lava Tube, which is called Ka'eleku Caverns by the Polynesian natives, is a lava tube on private ground.
-Some years ago it was visited only on guided spelunking tours, but it is now a show cave with electric light and paved paths.
-The cave is visited in self guided tours now, so there is no waiting any more, and no need to make an appointment.
-However, the spelunking tours are discontinued now.
+Some years ago it was visited only on guided cave trekking tours, but it is now a show cave with electric light and paved paths.
+The cave is visited in self-guided tours now, so there is no waiting anymore, and no need to make an appointment.
+However, the cave trekking tours are discontinued now.

 The lava tube is now developed with paths, ceiling and electric light.
 The floor is almost horizontal, and not at all difficult to walk on.
 Nevertheless, the floor is made of sharp basaltic debris, and good shoes are always recommended for cave visits.